dvmorris/reacterminator/README.md

-  -r, --recursive                  find files in the input folder recursivly -o, --override-files             override existing files in the output path -f, --file-to-component          create one component for each file, replace body with div tag
+  -r, --recursive                  find files in the input folder recursivly -o, --override-files             override existing files in the output path -f, --file-to-component          create one component for each file, replace body with div tag -R, --redux                      add redux support in the generator

 Examples: